If you need more information about the ISS and the application process, please check below the most frequently asked questions (FAQs).

 How much time do the referees have to upload their reference letters?

-Referees can upload their letters via the link provided until the application deadline.
+Referees can upload their letters via the link provided until the deadline provided.

 My referee has not received an email with the link and the request to submit the reference letter for me.
 What should I do?

 Please contact your referee to check if perhaps her/his spam filter has blocked our email.
-If this is not the case, please contact the ISS Office.
+If this is not the case, please contact the ISS Team.